-ESMF provides a number of different Application Drivers in the

-\$ESMF\DIR/src/Superstructure/AppDriver directory.
-An appropriate one can be chosen depending on how the application is to be structured.
-Options when deciding how to structure an application include choices about:
+ESMF provides a number of different application driver templates in the \$ESMF\DIR/src/Superstructure/AppDriver directory.
+An appropriate one can be chosen depending on how the application is to be structured:

 Sequential vs. Concurrent Execution In a sequential execution model every Component executes on all PETs, with each Component completing execution before the next Component begins.
 This has the appeal of simplicity of data consumption and production: when a Gridded Component starts all required data is available for use, and when a Gridded Component finishes all data produced is ready for consumption by the next Gridded Component.
 This approach also has the possibility of less data movement if the grid and data decomposition is done such that each processor's memory contains the data needed by the next Component.